Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.

 How are arbitration agreements enforced in your jurisdiction?
 What is the attitude of the national courts towards arbitration agreements?

 The Indian courts are increasingly adopting a pro-arbitration approach and enforcing valid arbitration agreements.
 The statement of objects and reasons of the Arbitration and Conciliation Act also recognises the principle of non-intervention by courts in the arbitration process.
-However, the Indian courts will refuse to enforce an arbitration agreement where the agreement is invalid or the dispute is not arbitrable.
+However, the Indian courts will refuse to enforce an arbitration agreement where it finds prima facie that no valid agreement exists or the dispute is not arbitrable.

 Can an arbitral tribunal with its seat in your jurisdiction consolidate separate arbitral proceedings under one or more contracts, and, if so, in what circumstances?